Tear in My Heart: Critical reception

 Brian Kraus for Alternative Press labeled "Tear in My Heart" an "exuberant pop number."
 Dan Leroy from the same publication praised it as an "uplifting love song harnessed to an equally buoyant chorus" and claimed it depicted a more playful side of Twenty One Pilots.
 Slate's Carl Wilson considered the song's bridge, "a goofily touching moment, but it also evokes the absence of infrastructure, of a social contract that is failing to care and protect."
 Anne Nickoloff and Troy Smith from The Plain Dealer opined, "The lyrics are, at times, heartwarming... and occasionally cheesy."
 Going further, Smith called the song "catchy" and said "has a David Bowie meets Death Cab for Cutie vibe to it."
 Jo Ferraro from New Haven Register remarked, "the sunny, synth-driven melodies of "Tear in My Heart" verge on Beatle-esque, with a little bit of "Pure Imagination" Willy Wonka thrown in."
 Kevin Curtis for The Austin Chronicle claimed, "these aviators rock honest love on 'Tear in My Heart.'"
 Kerrang!'s Sam Law said, "An unabashed love song, 'Tear in My Heart' finds Tyler on giddily romantic form as he writes a Valentine for his wife Jenna.
 Built from sunshine and fluttering heartbeats, shining instrumentation holds aloft lyrics that are in turn revealingly poetic, wholly relatable and beguilingly cheesy-as-hell.
 All the while, you know the love is real."

 Citing it the band's first crossover hit single, Spin's Brennan Carley remarked the song was "unlike any of Reed's other smashes".
 André Curcic from Renowned for Sound called the single "extremely catchy and summer anthem-like.
 This track showcases a more pop-friendly sound that shows diversity in the album."
 Loudwire's Chad Childers remarked, "The duo of Tyler Joseph and Josh Dun showed promise on their prior records, but Blurryface was the one that catapulted them to superstardom with a string of immensely popular songs.
 It all started with the incredibly catchy ode to a loved one 'Tear in My Heart.'"
 Regarding it as a "triumph", PopMatters's Joshua Copperman hailed "Tear in My Heart" as the duo's "best pure pop single."
 Maria Sherman of Fuse called the song "one of the best rock tunes of the year."

 Accolades

 "Tear in My Heart" received a nomination for Choice Music: Rock Song at the 2016 Teen Choice Awards.
 The song was also cited as the tenth most reblogged song of the year by Rock Sound.

 Commercial performance

-While the duo had found sporadic alternative radio success with Vessel and been slowly gaining a following that extended outside its hometown of Columbus, Ohio, "Tear in My Heart" launched Twenty One Pilots to new heights as the lead single for Blurryface.
-The song peaked at number 2 on the US Billboard Alternative Songs chart in July 2015.
+While the duo had found sporadic alternative radio success with Vessel and had been slowly gaining a following that extended outside their hometown of Columbus, Ohio, "Tear in My Heart" was their first notable nationwide radio success.
+The song peaked at number two on the US Billboard Alternative Songs chart in July 2015.